daneg89/vimrc/README.md

 * [neovim](https://neovim.io/) (Preferred) or Vim 8+
 * Latest stable version of [Node.js](https://nodejs.org) for [CoC plugin](https://github.com/neoclide/coc.nvim)
-* Installation of [ripgrep](https://github.com/BurntSushi/ripgrep)(ripgrep) or some other search utility for CtrlSF plugin
+* Installation of [rg](https://github.com/BurntSushi/ripgrep) (ripgrep) or some other search utility for the CtrlSF plugin

 ## Installation